tsimkins/agsci.atlas/agsci/atlas/api/documentation/event.md

 `<event_end_date>` - End date/time of event

+`<event_when>` - Use a manually entered "custom when" field in Plone if it exists, but defaults to calculated "friendly" date, from the start and end date/times.

 `<parent_id>` - `plone_id` of the parent Workshop Group/Webinar Group to which the event belongs.

 ## Event Group Details